 In the six weeks after giving birth, your body is healing.
-During this time, you can expect some bleeding, known as lochia, as well as blood clots.
+You can expect some bleeding, known as lochia, as well as blood clots.
 A blood clot is a mass of blood that sticks together and forms a jelly-like substance.

 While blood clots are normal after pregnancy, too many blood clots or very large blood clots can be cause for concern.
 Here’s what you need to know about blood clots after birth.

-Blood clots often have a jelly-like appearance.
+Blood clots often look like jelly.
 They may also contain mucus or tissue, and can be as large as a golf ball.

-- 2 to 6 days after birth: Blood loss should slow down.
-The blood will be darker brown or pink-red instead of bright.
-This indicates that the blood is “old” and not the result of continued bleeding.
+Blood loss should slow down.
+Blood will be darker brown or pink-red.
+This indicates that the blood is no longer the result of continued bleeding.
 You may still continue to pass some small clots.
-These will be closer to the size of a pencil eraser.
+They’ll be closer to the size of a pencil eraser.

-- 7 to 10 days after birth: The bloody discharge may be pink-red or light brown in color.
+Bloody discharge may be pink-red or light brown in color.
 Bleeding will be lighter than the first six days of your period.
-At this point, you should not be soaking a sanitary pad on a regular basis.
+At this point, you shouldn’t be soaking a pad on a regular basis.

-- 11 to 14 days after birth: Any bloody discharge will generally be lighter in color.
-However, at this point you may feel like being more active.
-This could result in some red-tinged discharge.
+Any bloody discharge will generally be lighter in color.
+If you feel like being more active, this could result in some red-tinged discharge.
 The amount of bleeding should be less than during the first 10 days after birth.

-- 3 to 4 weeks after birth: Blood loss should be minimal at this time.
-However, you may have a cream-colored discharge that could be tinged or streaked with brown or light red blood.
-Sometimes bleeding will stop altogether during these weeks.
-You may also get your period again at this time.
+Blood loss should be minimal at this time.
+However, you may have a cream-colored discharge that could be streaked with brown or light red blood.
+Sometimes bleeding will totally stop during these weeks.
+You may also get your period again.